ResearchObject/packaging_data_with_ro-crate/episodes/04-root.md

 ---
-title: "Declaring the root folder"
+title: Declaring the root folder
 teaching: 2
 exercises: 1
 ---

 :::::::::::::::::::::::::::::::::::::::: questions
-- "What is the root folder?"
+- What is the root folder?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Create a top-level entity that can list the parts of the crate"
+- Create a top-level entity that can list the parts of the crate
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## RO-Crate Root